wondachue/Doodlers/README.md

-# call911
+# Doodlers
 Integration Hackathon 2015

-A webapp using tropo api to make emergency calls on the web
+A webapp using hp text recognition api to create a safe environment for kids to share their art work